sann2sh/Arm_Drive/README.md

 # 🤖 ARM Drive

-Solder fumes, caffeine shots, and hackathon panic presents:
+Powered by Solder fumes, caffeine shots, and hackathon panic.

 **ARM Drive** is a four-wheel robot equipped with a 5-DOF robotic arm with inverse kinematics.
 It is wirelessly controlled by a custom-built 2.4Ghz radio controller featuring joysticks and gesture controls powered by the MPU6050 IMU.